LadTy/ParallaxGlitter/README.md

 # ParallaxGlitter Shader

-Simple parallax shader with a glitter effect in a 2nd parallax layer in an example Unity project
+Simple parallax shader with a glitter effect (not time but view-direction dependant) in a 2nd parallax layer in an example Unity project

 ![](Gitpage/ParallaxGlitter_Cube.gif)